Pesquisa-UFCAT/metapy/FRA_.md

 <!--Don't delete ths script-->

 <p align = "justify">
     This section describes the documentation of the functions in the framework METApy.
+Use this framework in your classroom to build your optimization algorithm or resolve your problem.
 </p>